andrelbourgeois/airbnb-exp-clone/README.md

 - [License](#license)

 ## Built With
-This project was built with the following technologies, in your preferred development environment, following this [tutorial](https://www.freecodecamp.org/news/free-react-course-2022/) on freeCodeCamp.
+This project was built with the following technologies, in your preferred development environment.
 - Javascript
 - HTML5
 - CSS3